High Stakes As International Climate Conference Begins

 The talks in Poland come at a turbulent time for global climate politics.

-In 2017, U.S. President Donald Trump announced his intention to withdraw from the Paris agreement.
+In 2017, President Trump announced his intention to withdraw from the Paris Agreement.
 Trump has also systematically tried to roll back national regulations that would keep the U.S. on track to reduce emissions, including rules governing emissions from power plants, cars and trucks.

 Although the U.S. must technically remain in the agreement until 2020, its delegation is not expected to play the leading role that it has in past negotiations.

-Other nations, notably Europe and China say they remain committed to meeting their targets.
+Other nations, notably China and those in the European Union, say they remain committed to meeting their targets.

 Scientists say time is running short to avoid the most catastrophic effects of global warming.
 Climate change is already affecting communities around the world, and a slew of scientific and policy warnings have come out in the months leading up to this meeting.

 In the U.S., extreme weather is damaging infrastructure, ecosystems, health and the economy.
-In November, the most comprehensive federal climate assessment to date called climate change "an immediate threat, not a far-off possibility," and detailed how every part of the country will be increasingly harmed as the earth gets warmer.
+In November, the most comprehensive federal climate assessment to date called climate change "an immediate threat, not a far-off possibility," and detailed how every part of the country will be increasingly harmed as the Earth gets warmer.

-A U.N. report released in October concluded that the earth will get dangerously hot unless people develop new technologies to remove greenhouse gases from the atmosphere.
-The report also said that the pledges made under the Paris agreement are not enough to keep global temperatures from rising 1.5 degrees Celsius (2.7 degrees Fahrenheit) above pre-industrial temperatures.
+A U.N. report released in October concluded that the Earth will get dangerously hot unless people develop new technologies to remove greenhouse gases from the atmosphere.
+The report also said that the pledges made under the Paris Agreement are not enough to keep global temperatures from rising 1.5 degrees Celsius (2.7 degrees Fahrenheit) above preindustrial temperatures.

 Just last week the U.N. announced that there is an increasingly large gap between current efforts and what's needed to protect the climate.
-Global emissions have slowed down between 2014 and 2016, but they rose again in 2017, despite the decline in coal in growth in renewable energy in the U.S. and Europe.
+Global emissions slowed down between 2014 and 2016, but they rose again in 2017, despite the decline in coal in growth in renewable energy in the U.S. and Europe.

-"You have all of this stuff telling people 'It's even worse than we thought,' " says Todd Stern, who led the U.S. climate negotiation team as the U.S. Special Envoy for Climate Change during the Obama administration.
+"You have all of this stuff telling people 'It's even worse than we thought,' " says Todd Stern, who led the U.S. climate negotiation team as the U.S. special envoy for Climate Change during the Obama administration.
 "I think the stakes are quite high."

 He says the effects of climate change are increasingly clear to citizens around the world.
-"If you end up having a failure in this meeting, an inability to get a rule book done, I think you'd have that much more sense among people that 'Geez, this is really going in a very, very bad direction.' "
+"If you end up having a failure in this meeting, an inability to get a rule book done, I think you'd have that much more sense among people that 'Jeez, this is really going in a very, very bad direction.' "